-- Inspections and sanitary surveys;

-- Technical assistance;

-- Research into emerging contaminants;

-- Contract lab support;

-- Capacity development strategy development and implementation; and

-- Source water protection plan review and approval.
+- Primacy program activities including program administration, inspections and sanitary surveys, rule development, primacy applications, compliance and enforcement, information and data management; - Technical assistance; - Contracts for database system updates and maintenance; - Research into emerging contaminants; - Contract lab support; - Capacity development strategy development and implementation; - Operator certification program administration; - Source water protection plan review and approval; and - Administration of grant programs for well plugging and source water protection measures.

 The Department intends to take the full 10 percent allowed for this set-aside.
-If the Department does not use the entire authorized amount of this set-aside, it will reserve the unused balance and use it for eligible activities in future years.
+If the Department does not use the entire authorized amount of this set-aside, it will reserve the unused balance and use it for eligible activities the following year.

-Local Assistance and Other Programs Authorized by Section 1452(k) of the Safe Drinking Water Act
+4. Local Assistance and Other Programs Authorized by Section 1452(k) of the Safe Drinking Water Act